jsplumb/jsplumb/doc/wiki/zooming.md

 **Notes**

-- This is not a jQuery function.
-It does not, amazingly, even know jQuery exists.
-- `el` must be a plain DOM element.
-If you've got a jQuery selector, pass in `el[0]`.
+- `el` is a DOM element.
 You don't have to pass in `el`; if you do not, it uses the Container from the jsPlumb instance.
-Note that jsPlumb automatically converts the Container into a plain DOM element, so it doesn't matter what you pass to jsPlumb as the value of Container.
 - `transformOrigin` is optional; it defaults to [0.5, 0.5] - the middle of the element (this is the browser default too)
 - `instance` is an instance of jsPlumb - either `jsPlumb`, the static instance, or some instance you got through `jsPlumb.newInstance(...)`.
 The function will default to using the static instance of jsPlumb if you do not provide one.
 - `zoom` is a decimal where 1 means 100%.